kubernetes/website/content/en/blog/_posts/grokkin-the-docs.md

 Docs needs more technical writers.
 I have never felt that my ideas and contributions were dismissed because I was the newbie.
 Humility and respect go a long way.
 Community members have a wealth of knowledge to share.
-Attend meetings, ask questions, propose improvements, thank people, and most important, contribute in every way that you can!
+Attend meetings, ask questions, propose improvements, thank people, and contribute in every way that you can!

 Big shout out to those who helped me, and put up with me (LOL), during my